Zawadidone/dfir-lab/README.md

     gcp_timesketch_machine_type_worker = "c2-standard-4"
     ````

 3. Log in to GCP:

     `gcloud auth application-default login`
-4. Plan the Terraform configuration
+4. Plan the Terraform configuration.

     `terraform plan -var-file=environments.tfvars`
 5. Apple the Terraform configuration.
-The provisioning of the Google-managed certificates, File store's and SQL databases can take longer than 15 minutes
+The provisioning of the Google-managed certificates, File store's and SQL databases can take longer than 15 minutes.

     `terraform apply  -var-file=environments.tfvars`
-6. Set the external IP addresses used by Velociraptor and Timesketch in your DNS A records
+6. Set the external IP addresses used by Velociraptor and Timesketch in your DNS A records.
-7. Add the [Private Service Connect](https://www.elastic.co/guide/en/cloud/current/ec-traffic-filtering-psc.html#ec-private-service-connect-allow-from-psc-connection-id) for Elasticsearch to the deployment
+7. Add the [Private Service Connect](https://www.elastic.co/guide/en/cloud/current/ec-traffic-filtering-psc.html#ec-private-service-connect-allow-from-psc-connection-id) for Elasticsearch to the deployment.
-8. Use the Velociraptor and Timesketch passwords to log in using the username admin
+8. Use the Velociraptor and Timesketch passwords to log in using the username admin.

    ```bash
    terraform output velociraptor_password